-Onryo – Japanese vengeful spirits or ghost, now popular thanks to the films such as The Ring, The Grudge or Dark Water.
-Is Onryo only female who have pitch-black long hair covering up her face putting white floaty clothes on?
+Onryo – Japanese spirits of grudge or ghost, now popular thanks to the films such as The Ring, The Grudge or Dark Water.
+Is an Onryo only female who has pitch-black long hair covering up her face putting white floaty clothes on?
 That’s far from the truth.
 Let’s take a look at Onryo history and their stories.

 Table of Contents

 - Japanese Ghost Stories

 - Ghost Mask

 - Goryo Shinko: The Belief of Grudge Spirits – Goryo’s Vengeance